RafalauriSantos/arena-sports/replit.md

-# Sport.Ai
+# Arena Sports

 ## Overview

-Sport.Ai is a modern SaaS platform for managing sports courts and athletic complexes.
+Arena Sports is a modern SaaS platform for managing sports courts and athletic complexes.
 It's a B2B/B2C solution designed to eliminate the hassle of scheduling sports courts through spreadsheets and lengthy WhatsApp conversations.

 The platform serves two main user types: